- ISL Interpreted

 25–25 March 2021

-This Closing Celebration will be open captioned and have Irish, American, and British Sign Language interpretation.
+This Closing Celebration was open captioned and had Irish, American, and British Sign Language interpretation.

 About Adrian Anantawan

 Adrian Anantawan holds degrees from the Curtis Institute of Music, Yale University and Harvard Graduate School of Education.
 As a violinist, he has studied with Itzhak Perlman and Pinchas Zukerman, and Anne-Sophie Mutter; his academic work in education was supervised by Howard Gardner.
 Memorable moments include performances at the White House, the Opening Ceremonies of the Athens and Vancouver Olympic Games and the United Nations.
 He has played for the late Christopher Reeve, Pope John Paul II, and His Holiness the Dalai Lama.

 Adrian has performed extensively in Canada as a soloist with the Orchestras of Toronto, Nova Scotia, Winnipeg, Saskatoon, Montreal, Edmonton and Vancouver.
 He has also presented feature recitals at the Aspen Music Festival and Weill Recital Hall at Carnegie Hall.
 He has also represented Canada as a cultural ambassador in the 2006 Athens Olympics, and was a featured performer at the Vancouver 2010 Winter Olympics Opening Ceremonies.
 Adrian helped to create the Virtual Chamber Music Initiative at the Holland Bloorview Kids Rehab Centre.
 The cross-collaborative project brings researchers, musicians, doctors and educators together to develop adaptive musical instruments capable of being played by a young person with disabilities within a chamber music setting.
 He is also the founder of the Music Inclusion Program, aimed at having children with disabilities learn instrumental music with their typical peers.